 HCCs represent categories of health conditions, both chronic and acute, that are used to project health care costs for Medicare Advantage members for current and future coverage periods.
 Diagnosis codes are mapped to HCCs for conditions such as diabetes, congestive heart failure, etc. Members may have multiple HCCs.

 Each HCC is assigned a decimal value that contributes to the member’s risk score.

 Risk adjustment is a process in which per-member reimbursements from CMS are adjusted to correspond with the member’s health status, which is based upon submitted diagnosis codes.
 When encounters are not submitted, Humana and CMS do not have complete member information.
 Risk adjustment was implemented to reimburse Medicare Advantage plans more accurately for predicted health cost expenditures for members by adjusting payments based on demographics (e.g., age and gender), as well as health status.

 Increased coding accuracy helps Humana identify members who may benefit from disease and medical management.
 Accurate health information is used to match health care needs to the appropriate level of care.

-For outpatient services, ICD-10 codes are required for dates of service on or after the compliance date.
-For inpatient services, ICD-10 codes are required on the date of discharge on or after the compliance date.
+For outpatient services, ICD-10 codes are required for dates of service on or after Oct.
+1, 2015.
+For inpatient services, ICD-10 codes are required on the date of discharge on or after Oct.
+1, 2015.

 No. CPT and HCPCS coding for outpatient procedures are not affected.
 ICD-10 procedure codes apply to hospital inpatient procedures only.